Fadouse/Fadouse/README.md

 ufs: use u64 for directory size in ufs_last_byte

-fixed a 64-bit directory-size truncation in UFS that could lead to out-of-bounds reads and writes when parsing crafted filesystem images.
+Fixed a 64-bit directory-size truncation in UFS that could lead to out-of-bounds reads and writes when parsing crafted filesystem images.

 Subsystem:   fs/ufs